NikolaiVChr/Autinn/README.md

 Simple Amplifier/attenuator.
 The yellow light will turn on when output signal amplitude peaks above +-10V.
 Max 6dB amplification.
 Middle setting of knob is 0dB.
 No clipping.

+## Rails

+Mono to stereo converter.
+Can sound subtle to some ears.
+Plan on adding knob to adjust the amount.

 ## Goals

 Low CPU usage as much as possible.